Special Educational Needs Policy

-To encourage cooperation and coordination between students, classroom teachers, parents and Learning Center teachers to create a positive learning experience for students with special educational needs.
+To encourage cooperation and coordination between students, classroom teachers, families, administrators with Special Education teachers and staff to create a positive learning experience for students with special educational needs.

-To follow Portland Public Schools, Oregon State and Federal Guidelines and Laws governing Special Education.
+To follow Portland Public Schools, Oregon State and US Federal Guidelines and Laws governing Special Education.

-To use Response to Intervention tools and techniques to better support all students, regardless of whether they are identified as having Special Educational Needs.
+To use Multi-tiered systems of support (MTSS) tools and techniques to better support all students, regardless of whether they are identified as having Special Educational Needs.

 Portland Public Schools' Special Education Mission